Invariant integral structures in pseudo $H$-type Lie algebras: construction and classification: Introduction

-We apply the classification algorithm to isotropy groups $\mathcal S_v$ for parameters $r\in\{3,\ldots,16\}$ and $s\in\{0,1\}$ in Section~\ref{sec:nonisomorphic subgroups}.
-We note that the restricted range of $r$ and $s$ in the construction of the list of non-equivalent isotropy groups corresponds to the first and the second period in $r$ of pseudo $H$-type Lie groups concerning the Atiyah-Bott periodicity of the Clifford algebras.
-The reader can notice that the second period $r\in\{9,\ldots,16\}$ contains more non-equivalent subgroups with phenomena, such as disconnectedness, that can not appear in the first period $r\in\{3,\ldots,8\}$ due to the lack of dimension of the center of the Lie algebra.
-The forthcoming paper will be dedicated to the study of new features in the increasing of the parameter $s$ and the study of the periodicity in both $r$ and $s$ of the construction of non-equivalent isotropy groups.
-Despite this, most of the theorems and the characterizations proved in Sections~\ref{sec:invariant basis},~\ref{sec:equivalence}, and~\ref{sec:uniform-subgroups} are valid for arbitrary parameters $(r,s)$.
+We apply the classification algorithm to the isotropy groups $\mathcal S_v$ for the parameters $0<r+s\leq 16$ in Section~\ref{sec:nonisomorphic subgroups}.
+We note that the range $0<r+s\leq 16$ corresponds to the first and second periods in $r$ of pseudo $H$-type Lie groups originating from the Atiyah–Bott periodicity of Clifford algebras.
+The reader may notice that the second period $r\in{9,\ldots,16}$ contains more non-equivalent subgroups, with phenomena such as disconnectedness, which cannot appear in the first period $r\in{3,\ldots,8}$ due to the insufficient dimension of the center of the Lie algebra.
+The subsequent periods for $r\geq 17$ may contain new phenomena, which are not known to us at the present moment.
+Therefore, in the present work, we restrict ourselves to the first two periods.
+We emphasize that our algorithm can be inductively extended to any values of the parameters $(r,s)$, but it may not produce the full range of possible non-equivalent sets of involutions.
+As the dimension $r+s$ increases, the invariants introduced here, such as the $T1$- and $T2$-types or connectedness, may no longer be sufficient to describe the complete set of invariant integral structures.